xrg/openerp-client-web/README.txt

 Of course, OpenERP Server must be running at that time.
 You should create a database from the DBAdmin interface by clicking on Manage button that you can see besides the Database selection box.
-After creating a new database login with the admin/admin or demo/demo to see the eTiny in action...
+After creating a new database login with the admin/admin or demo/demo to see OpenERP in action...

 -------------------------------------------------------------------------------
-3. Run eTiny as service (Linux):
+3. Run as service (Linux):
 -------------------------------------------------------------------------------

-This has been tested on `ubuntu gutsy` only.
+This has been tested on `ubuntu` only.

-    $ cp /path/to/eTiny-1.0-py2.4.egg/scripts/etiny-server /etc/init.d
+    $ cp /path/to/openerp_web-5.0-py2.5.egg/scripts/openerp-web /etc/init.d
-    $ cp /path/to/eTiny-1.0-py2.4.egg/config/default.cfg /etc/etiny-server.cfg
+    $ cp /path/to/openerp_web-5.0-py2.5.egg/config/default.cfg /etc/openerp-web.cfg

-edit `/etc/init.d/etiny-server`:
+edit `/etc/init.d/openerp-web`:

     USER="terp"

-and `/etc/etiny-server.cfg`:
+and `/etc/openerp-web.cfg`:

-    args="('server.log',)" ==> args="('/var/log/etiny-server.log',)"
+    args="('server.log',)" ==> args="('/var/log/openerp-web.log',)"

-Now run following command to start eTiny automatically on system startup.
+Now run following command to start the OpenERP Web automatically on system startup.

-    $ sudo update-rc.d etiny-server
+    $ sudo update-rc.d openerp-web

-Start eTiny deamon:
+Start the deamon:

-    $ sudo /etc/init.d/etiny-server start
+    $ sudo /etc/init.d/openerp-web start

 -------------------------------------------------------------------------------
 4. WINDOWS INSTALLATION